city41/pb-dino-hack/README.md

 A very simple graphical hack for the Neo Geo game Puzzle Bobble.

-This is a companion to my [Neo Geo ROM hacking guide](https://mattgreer.dev/blog/neo-geo-rom-hacking-guide-part-2/).
+This is a companion to my [Neo Geo ROM hacking guide: part 2](https://mattgreer.dev/blog/neo-geo-rom-hacking-guide-part-2/).
 That guide explains everything that is going on in this repo.